You'll Like The 2009 Audi A3 If...

-When it comes to the interior treatment, the A3 demonstrates it truly is a "premium" compact.
+When it comes to the interior treatment, the 2009 Audi A3 demonstrates it truly is a "premium" compact.
 The overall design is decidedly upscale, and the aluminum-surrounded round front air vents are among several touches that echo the stylish Audi TT.
-Available three- and four-spoke steering wheels have a satisfying heft, while the gauges housed in a simple binnacle are easy to scan.
+The leather-wrapped steering wheel has a satisfying heft, while the gauges housed in a simple binnacle are easy to scan.
 Aluminum rotary knobs on the automatic climate control system and several other aluminum pieces give the interior an aeronautical feel.
 Rear-seat passengers are treated to better accommodations than one might expect in a compact car, and the folding rear seatback features a pass-through for carrying longer items.
 Wheelwells intrude a bit into the rear cargo area, but it is exceptionally well-finished, with a cargo net to secure loose items.

-The A3's droop-nose grille treatment gives it a strong family resemblance to its larger Audi brethren, the A8, A6 and A4.
+The 2009 Audi A3's droop-nose grille treatment gives it a strong family resemblance to its larger Audi brethren, the A8, A6 and A4.
 With wheels thrust out to the corners and a tapered tail, the A3 has a purposeful, sporty look, emphasized by wheels and tires that fill the wheelwells.
 The sloping rear window adds to the aggressive appearance, but the trade-off is less interior cargo space.
 The rear hatch opens easily but seems relatively narrow, and justifiably so, since this is, after all, a small car.
-Clear-glass headlamp covers and optional Xenon headlamps give the A3 an exclusive demeanor.
+Clear-glass headlamp covers and available xenon headlamps give the A3 an exclusive demeanor.

-The Audi A3 equipped with manual transmission has a Manufacturer's Suggested Retail Price (MSRP) of $26,150, while the version equipped with the revolutionary DSG automatic transmission starts at $27,540; the 3.2 S line quattro model is $34,700.
+The 2009 Audi A3's Manufacturer's Suggested Retail Price (MSRP) starts around $28,000 and can go as high as $45,000 for a fully-equipped 3.2 quattro.
 A look at the Fair Purchase Price shows prices consumers are actually paying in your area, so be sure to click on it to compare.
 Other "hot hatchbacks," like the Mazda Mazda3 and Toyota Matrix, are significantly less expensive but don't offer near the premium panache of the A3.
 In terms of resale, the A3 is expected to retain excellent values over time, better than the Volvo V50 and Mazda Mazda3, and on par with the Volkswagen GTI.

 The declared objective of the A3 was to offer the same high levels of standard equipment found in larger premium automobiles, so this vehicle doesn't skimp.
-Standard items include dual-zone automatic climate control with pollen filter and sun sensor, 140-watt stereo with 10 speakers and pre-wired satellite radio preparation for SIRIUS Satellite Radio, 17-inch alloy wheels, cruise control, power windows, and central locking with remote.
+Standard items include dual-zone automatic climate control with pollen filter and sun sensor, leather seating, 140-watt stereo with 10 speakers and SIRIUS Satellite Radio 17-inch alloy wheels, cruise control, Hill hold assist, power windows and central locking with remote.
 Safety features such as the electronic stability program (ESP), front seats with active head restraints, remote keyless locking, front and side airbags for driver and front passenger and the Sideguard airbag system are all standard on the A3.

-The A3 option list includes a 3.2-liter V6 model outfitted with quattro all-wheel drive; a Cold Weather Package featuring heated seats, mirrors and windshield washer nozzles; the S line Package touting sport suspension, aluminum trim, fog lights, leather-covered sport seats, rear spoiler and 17-inch alloy wheels; and a Technology Package that adds Bi-Xenon headlamps, rain and light sensors and Bluetooth wireless technology.
-Stand-alone options include rear side-impact airbags, SIRIUS Satellite Radio, 18-inch alloy wheels, Bose audio, DVD navigation and the Open Sky power moonroof.
+The A3 option list includes a 3.2-liter V6 model outfitted with quattro all-wheel drive; a Cold Weather Package featuring heated seats, mirrors and windshield washer nozzles; the S line Package touting sport suspension, aluminum trim, fog lights, sport seats, rear spoiler and ten-spoke 17-inch alloy wheels; and a Sport Package adds Magnetic Ride Suspension and 18-inch wheels.
+Stand-alone options include rear side-impact airbags, DVD navigation and the Open Sky power moonroof (2.0T).

 Direct Shift Gearbox

-An optional air suspension allows for an extra three inches of ground clearance, while an active damping system lets you choose between Auto, Comfort and Sport settings, according to the road ahead.
+An optional Magnetic Ride Suspension allows for an extra three inches of ground clearance, while an active damping system lets you choose between Auto, Comfort and Sport settings, in accordance to the road ahead.

 Under the Hood

-A new FSI direct-injection gasoline engine with turbocharger powers the all-new A3.
-It can be fitted with a conventional six-speed manual transmission or the optional Direct Shift Gearbox (DSG).
+Audi's FSI direct-injection gasoline engine with turbocharger powers the A3 2.0T.
+It can be fitted with a conventional six-speed manual transmission or the optional Direct Shift Gearbox (DSG) and with front or quattro all-wheel drive.
 The 2.0-liter engine is remarkably tractable, with nearly none of the turbo lag that afflicts some other turbocharged engines.
 The 3.2-liter V6 delivers even more punch, combining the sure-grip traction of quattro all-wheel drive with the marvelous DSG transmission.

 2.0-liter in-line 4